 - Surface longline (No. 2014/213) [PDF, 269 KB]

 - Trawl (No. F517) [PDF, 585 KB]

 Vessel management plans

-On boats longer than 28m, MPI and industry encourage fishers to follow vessel management plans, which explain how they should handle seabird interactions.
+On boats longer than 28m, Fisheries New Zealand and industry encourage fishers to follow vessel management plans, which explain how they should handle seabird interactions.
 These plans are in place on:

 - all boats using the surface longline fishing method

 - boats using the bottom longline fishing method in Fisheries Management Area 1 (on the north-east coast of the North Island)

 - boats longer than 28m.

 Read about vessel management plans [PDF, 1.6 MB]